0xStation/directory/deployment.md

 <img width="466" alt="Screenshot 2024-01-29 at 8 19 10 AM" src="https://github.com/0xStation/directory/assets/12549482/b177fac6-d632-4976-b252-1706fe76dea8">

+7. Now do the same for `NEXT_PUBLIC_BASE_URL`.
+First go to the frontend service, and click deployments.
+Copy the URL in the most recent deployment.
+Next go to variables, and find `NEXT_PUBLIC_BASE_URL`.
+Click the 3 dots to edit the variable, and paste in the deployment URL.
+Make sure to add `https://` to the start.
+Next follow the same step 6 to propogate these changes.

 7. To view your app, click on frontend, then deployments.
 Click the URL in the most recent deployment.
+You will need to make sure the build is finished before clicking.

 <img width="995" alt="Screenshot 2024-01-29 at 8 30 20 AM" src="https://github.com/0xStation/directory/assets/12549482/ae73dcc3-6c6a-4cbf-87e1-002a65012d6b">